reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

   auto: 0001-network
 ---

-As Java developers, we are familiar with our applications throwing OutOfMemory exceptions or our server monitoring tools throwing alerts complaining about high JVM Memory utilization in the Java Virtual Machine (JVM).
+As Java developers, we are familiar with our applications throwing `OutOfMemoryErrors` or our server monitoring tools throwing alerts and complaining about high JVM memory utilization.

-For investigating these problems, JVM Heap Memory is often the first place to look at.
+To investigate memory problems, the JVM Heap Memory is often the first place to look at.

-To see this in action, we will first trigger an OutOfMemoryException, and then capture the heap dump.
+To see this in action, we will first trigger an `OutOfMemoryError` and then capture a heap dump.
 We will next analyze this heap dump to identify the potential objects which could be the cause of the memory leak.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/heapdump" %}

-## What is a Heap Dump
+## What is a Heap Dump?
 Whenever we create a Java object by creating an instance of a class, it is always placed in an area known as the heap.
 Classes of the Java runtime are also created in this heap.

 The heap gets created when the JVM starts up.
-The heap expands or collapses when the application runs to accommodate the objects created or destroyed while running the application.
+It expands or shrinks during runtime to accommodate the objects created or destroyed in our application.

-When the heap becomes full, the garbage collection process is run to collect the objects with no reference.
+When the heap becomes full, the garbage collection process is run to collect the objects that are not referenced anymore (i.e. they are not used anymore).
 More information on memory management can be found in the [Oracle docs](https://docs.oracle.com/cd/E13150_01/jrockit_jvm/jrockit/geninfo/diagnos/garbage_collect.html).

 **Heap dumps contain a snapshot of all the live objects that are being used by a running Java application on the Java heap.** We can obtain detailed information for each object instance, such as the address, type, class name, or size, and whether the instance has references to other objects.

-Heap dumps have two formats: the classic format and the Portable Heap Dump (PHD) format.
+Heap dumps have two formats:

+* the classic format, and
+* the Portable Heap Dump (PHD) format.

 PHD is the default format.
-The classic format is readable since it is in ASCII text, but the PHD format is binary and should be processed by appropriate tools for analysis.
+The classic format is human-readable since it is in ASCII text, but the PHD format is binary and should be processed by appropriate tools for analysis.

-## Sample Program to Generate OutofMemoryException
+## Sample Program to Generate an `OutOfMemoryError`
-To explain the analysis of heap dump, we will use a simple Java program to generate an OutofMemoryException:
+To explain the analysis of a heap dump, we will use a simple Java program to generate an `OutOfMemoryError`:
 ```java
 public class OOMGenerator {